Lynn H. Yeakel, MSM

 Director, Drexel University College of Medicine's Institute for Women's Health and Leadership

 Betty A. Cohen Chair in Women's Health

-Yeakel is the Founder and President of Vision 2020, a national initiative of the Institute to achieve women’s economic, political and social equality with its focus on the year 2020, the 100th anniversary of women’s voting rights.
-A coalition of more than 90 national and regional organizations representing over 22 million people, and women leaders who are Delegates across the country, Vision 2020 ignited an American Conversation on Women and Leadership in 2010.
+Yeakel is the founder and president of Vision 2020, a national initiative of the Institute to achieve women’s economic, political and social equality with its focus on the year 2020, the 100th anniversary of women’s voting rights.
+A coalition of almost 100 national and regional organizations representing over 22 million people, and women leaders who are Delegates across the country, Vision 2020 ignited an American Conversation on Women and Leadership in 2010.
 Its goal is to achieve shared leadership among women and men in all aspects of American life, beginning with business and government.